 Then things start to get weird.
 Helene takes Collier out to a deserted village, tells him his brother's been murdered and shows him £50,000 in Swiss Francs that she says is Collier's brother's.
 Then she disappears, taking the money with her.
 Collier tries to drive back to town but is forced off the road by Hellman's men and knocked out.
-When he reports the crime to police inspector Dimas, he finds his car gone, no evidence of a fight and even the deserted village appears to have disappeared.
+When he reports the crime to police inspector Dimas, he finds his car gone and no evidence of a fight.

 Soon, he's meeting up with his brother's partner in crime, Morrison, and getting shot at.
 He's rescued by one of Helene's helpers, Basileos ('our god' in Macedonian, and it's Dionysus).
 Basileos, who appears at first to be silent, but who speaks Greek, Latin, English, Hebrew and numerous other languages, is able to fix Collier's near-broken ankle with a simple poultice.

 Collier spots the three gods together, laughing over a particularly heavenly feast, but when he drags Dimas out to the monastery they were keeping him in, it's revealed to have been deserted for a year.